Delicious Stewed Apples.

 Stewed Apple Recipe

 This recipe is full of buttery and warmly spiced apple goodness.
+The most wonderful Apple Pie filling.
 It is both quick and simple to prepare.
 Perfect for many occasions it lends it’s hand to breakfast pancakes, pastries, pies, muffins and my favourite, crumbles.
 An Apple Crumble is a guaranteed hug in a bowl.
 This recipe is always more than welcome at my family table.

 Stewed apples with cinnamon are one of my most favourite combos ever however you can ommit it to suit as you can with the butter.
 I do advise that you stick with the Bramley apples though in my opinion they are the best for sweet baking.